mvolkmann/blog/src/flutter.md

   - Upgrade Packages
   - Upgrade Packages (--major-versions)

+- Installs and updates dependencies

+  This happens automatically when changes to `pubspec.yaml` are saved.
+  However, it will not recognized new classes and functions until "Developer: Reload Window" is selected from the Command Palette.

 ## Basic Flutter App Structure

 Here is an example of the structure of a basic Flutter app